micahchiang/learn-parseltongue/README.md

-# Central Repo for learninga about python.
+# Central Repo for learning about python.